himanshugupta30062/Sahadhyayi/README.md

 Run `npm run generate:sitemap` to rebuild `public/sitemap.xml` with all important URLs, including author and book pages.
 To create static HTML pages with meta tags for key routes, execute `npm run prerender`.
 The generated files are placed under `public/prerender` and copied to the final build so search engines can index them easily.

+The `npm run build` command automatically runs these scripts via `prebuild`, ensuring the sitemap and pre-rendered pages are regenerated for every production build.

 ## External Integrations

 Sahadhyayi can connect to Goodreads so you can import your existing bookshelf and export your reading history back to Goodreads.
 See [docs/ExternalIntegrations.md](docs/ExternalIntegrations.md) for details.